Photo by Sergio Rota on Unsplash

 Magazine / Interviews , Insights

-Mia Sea: A biomimetic designer that bridges disciplines
+Mia Sea: A polymath that bridges disciplines through biomimicry

-Mia Sea is a designer, nature lover, citizen of the world, and the force behind Aegis.
-She is also a collaborator of Greek Women in STEM, artist, and catalyst of changes in the socio-political level.
-She works at the intersection between philanthropy, design, and futuristic spheres.
-In the past few years, she has developed a non-profit incubator, which allows her to basically have a legal framework to prototype projects for the future of our world.
+Mia Sea is a polymath.
+Designer, force of nature, citizen of the world, and the mastermind behind Aegis, a daring incubator for philanthropic innovation.
+She is also a collaborator of Greek Women in STEM, futurist, artist, and catalyst of change at a socio-political level.
+She works at the intersection of philanthropy, and future-shaping creation.
+Through Aegis, she has developed a non-profit incubation ecosystem, pioneering a legal framework to support altruistic endeavours around the world and prototype projects for the future of life and society as we know it.

 Tell us what you do.

-I am a designer, working mainly on ways we are creating the future.
-My work ranges from humanitarian and community development projects to projects around technological innovation and ethics, to cultural spheres like world building, creative direction and narratives that can help us envision and create an inspiring future.
+I am a polymath, working mainly on ways we are creating the future.
+My work ranges from humanitarian and community development projects to projects around technological innovation and ethics, to cultural spheres like art, world building, creative direction and narratives that can help us envision and create an inspiring future.

-For me it is mainly about designing projects, strategies, and spaces at the intersection between sciences, arts, businesses and philanthropy.
-This may seem like quite a vast landscape of action, but the one constant that I do follow is that I focus on biomimicry or biomimetic design.
+Polymathy, as I apply it, is mainly about creating projects, strategies, practices, philosophies, artifacts and spaces at the intersection between sciences, technology, arts, businesses, and philanthropy.
+This may seem like quite a vast landscape of action, but the one constant that I do follow is that I focus on biomorphia, biomimicry, or biophilic design.
 This means that I look into nature and natural laws for models to follow instead of the fabricated laws we have inherited from our societies.

-The theory behind biomimicry is that by searching for a way of thinking through basic principles we focus on what is real versus what is a construct of society.
-Thus, we will progressively manage to unite growth, technology, and human.
+The theory behind biodesign, and biomimicry in particular, is that by searching for a way of thinking through nature’s principles, we focus on what is real versus what is a construct of society.
+I add physics into the mix as well, to start a step before life itself.
+My theory is that by doing so, we will progressively manage to unite growth, technology, and all that is most naturally humane.

-Can you describe in more detail what is biomimicry?
+Can you describe in more detail what is biomimicry, technically?

-Biomimicry is a framework that is focused on solving complex human or human-made problems through solutions inspired by nature.
-This means biology, chemistry, physics, evolutionary and anthropological studies.
+Biomimicry, by definition, is a framework that is focused on solving complex human or human-made problems through solutions inspired by nature.
+To me, this means intersecting biology, chemistry, physics, evolutionary and anthropological studies with the engineering of our lived realities.

 The world we live in is entangled through centuries of biased leadership-driven decisions.
-It has reached a point of absurdity especially in matters regarding our perception of reality (deeply rooted in misogyny, racism, ableism, and persecution of the “other” in general), as well as bureaucracy, public governance or education.
-In comparison, looking at natural laws is such a breath of fresh air, because there are physical, scientific, and purely logical reasons why things work the way they do in perfect homeostasis.
+It has reached a point of absurdity, especially in matters regarding our cultures, our bureaucracies, and our collective perception of reality (deeply rooted in administrative tangles, algorithmic automation, and ultimately misogyny, racism, ableism, and persecution of all that is “other” in general).
+In comparison, looking at natural laws and anthropological or indigenous legacies of thought is such a breath of fresh air, because there are physical, scientific, and purely logical reasons why things work the way they do, in perfect homeostasis.

 When you hold an apple and drop it, if nothing interferes with its trajectory it will fall straight ahead because the force of gravity will pull it that way.
-It’s the same kind of elementary reasoning that we need to find in order to design the systems we live in and the tools we use, rethinking all those spinning entangled sets of logic that govern our lives.
+It’s simple.
+It works.
+We know it without even thinking about it.
+Gravity is law because it’s how the universe works.
+It’s the same kind of elementary reasoning that we need to find in order to design the systems we live in and the tools we use, rethinking all those spinning entangled sets of logic that govern our lives and make us all so very confused and lost.
+We need to be able to just live our lives and have access to what we need and what has evolved that way because it is actually guiding us and it is good for us –instead of everything being different from what it seems and so often working against our health, our kinship and well-being.
+We need to be able to live in a world where evolutionary logic is a thing that unites us, just like laws of nature, from biology to physics, unite us.

-Taken all together, we can say that biomimicry is inspiring human innovation by projecting our perspective from a single blink of an evolutionary eye to the long and complex processes that govern evolution and change in nature.
-And that alone, it is liberating, beautiful, and, of course, natural.
+Taken all together, we can say that biomimicry is inspiring human innovation by projecting our perspective from a single blink of an evolutionary eye to the long and complex processes that govern evolution and change in both nature and society.
+Finding a unifying thread through all this interconnected complexity, it is liberating, beautiful, and, of course, natural.

 Throughout my life, people around me, either mentors or teachers have always advised me to pick something I enjoy and stick to it.
 I radically never agreed with this.
+I always wanted to learn everything wise.
+Do everything that feels right.
 I always wanted to accumulate disciplines rather than settle for the ones that felt like the closest thing to satisfaction.

 Mia Sea